hyperledger-archives/sawtooth-rfcs/text/0000-consensus-api.md

 the Dispatcher, passing block notifications to the Consensus Engine, and passing commands from the Consensus Engine to the Chain Controller and Block Publisher.

+**Consensus Notifier**

+The Consensus Notifier handles marshaling and sending notifications to the Validator.
+It is passed to validator components that are responsible for sending notifications.

 **Block Validator**